metabase/metabase/docs/embedding/introduction.md

 ---
-title: Introduction
+title: Introduction to embedding
 redirect_from:
   - /docs/latest/administration-guide/13-embedding
 ---

-# Introduction
+# Introduction to embedding

-Embedding allows people to view your Metabase app inside another web app (such as your company's website).
+You can embed Metabase tables, charts, and dashboards—even Metabase's query builder—in your website or application.

 [Signed embedding](./signed-embedding.md) (also known as standalone embedding) and [full-app embedding](./full-app-embedding.md) are _secure_ ways to share your data with specific groups of people outside of your organization.